 “That’s it I’m calling them.
 They can deal with him and you,” Stephanie said acidly.

 “Oh my god!”
 Elise squealed.
 Henry heard something hit the floor.
 He accessed Stephanie’s phone.
 Her head fell into the still frame.
-Fresh crimson oozed through her hair; she was down on the kitchen floor Elise's boyfriend was standing over her holding heavy wooden cutting board, its flat surface was smeared with blood.
+Fresh crimson oozed through her hair; she was down on the kitchen floor.
+Elise's boyfriend was standing over her, holding a heavy wooden cutting board.
+Its flat surface was smeared with blood.

 “Oh Christ,” Henry jumped as he quickly shut off his computer.
 Henry buried his face in his hands and took a deep breath.
 “Holy shit,” he muttered.
 He exhaled and rubbed his eyes.
 “Oh my god,” he whispered.
 Henry quietly rolled his chair back and shuffled out of his office.
-His attempt at intervention had backfired spectacularly and now thanks to his good intentions a woman, a mother was dead.
-It was a setback, but Henry refused to believe he didn’t have the ability to change people's lives and be extension the world for the better.
+His attempt at intervention had backfired spectacularly, and now thanks to his good intentions, a woman, a mother, was dead.
+It was a setback, but Henry refused to believe he didn’t have the ability to change people's lives and, by extension, the world for the better.
 A detailed analysis would show him what he did right and what he did wrong, and he could try again.